GoogleChrome/developer.chrome.com/site/en/docs/webstore/launching/index.md

 The Chrome Web Store is an upcoming new way to distribute and sell your web apps.
 It [recently opened up for developer preview][1], and web app developers are beginning to build and package their apps for the launch of the store later this year.
-We’re going to walk you through launching an app so you have a smooth experience and are well positioned for a successful consumer launch.
+We're going to walk you through launching an app so you have a smooth experience and are well positioned for a successful consumer launch.

 ## Bootstrap: Join the apps developer discussion group